SpellarBot/Composer-Guide/universality-of-quantum-computation/universality.md

 In order to satisfy the constraint that $$H = H^\dagger$$, we must determine what properties are required for the eigenstates and eigenvalues.

 For the eigenstates, we can see what happens when we take the inner product of a state with itself.
-For this we use the fact that the Hermitian conjugate of a product can be evalulated by taking the Hermitian conjugate of each factor, and then reversing the order of the factors.
+For this we use the fact that the Hermitian conjugate of a product can be evaluated by taking the Hermitian conjugate of each factor, and then reversing the order of the factors.
 If we also note that the Hermitian conjugate of a ket is the corresponding bra, and vice-versa, we find

 $$
 (|h_j\rangle\langle h_j|)^\dagger = \langle (h_j|^\dagger) ~(|h_j\rangle^\dagger) = |h_j\rangle\langle h_j|